BurdetteLamar/markdown_helper/markdown/use_cases/run_irb/run_irb/use_case.md

 Use the ```run_irb``` feature to execute selected Ruby snippets in the Ruby interactive shell, ```irb```.

-This allows you to interleave *any* markdown (usually explanatory text, but actually anything) with the Ruby snippets.
+This allows you to interleave Ruby snippets with *any* markdown (usually explanatory text, but actually anything).

 In the example template below, snippets of Ruby are interleaved with other markdown elements.